9th8/up-to-date-real-world-haskell/0-why-haskell.md

 ## Helpful resources

-As you work with Haskell, you\'re sure to have questions and want more information about things.
+As you work with Haskell, you're sure to have questions and want more information about things.
 Here are some Internet resources where you can look up information and interact with other Haskell programmers.